timetellsinnovations/tecnisiolrecommendertool_v2/replit.md

 ## Overview

-This is an interactive web application designed to help patients understand and select appropriate intraocular lenses (IOLs) through a comprehensive assessment tool.
-The application guides users through a series of questions about their visual needs, lifestyle preferences, and activities to provide personalized IOL recommendations.
+This is an interactive web application designed to help patients understand and select appropriate intraocular lenses (IOLs) through a comprehensive 5-question assessment tool.
+The application guides users through questions about their activities, glasses preferences, night driving habits, eye health history, and astigmatism to provide personalized IOL recommendations from the current TECNIS product lineup (Eyhance, PureSee, and Odyssey series).
 Built as a modern React application with Express.js backend, it features a responsive design optimized for accessibility and medical compliance.

 ## User Preferences